-Prerequisite: Students must meet the admission criteria for the Post-baccalaureate Healthcare Management Certificate, or the Master's Program Terms Offered: As needed
+Prerequisite: Students must meet the admission criteria for the Post-baccalaureate Healthcare Management Certificate, or the Master's Program

 HCM505 Epidemiology and Population Health for Healthcare Managers 3 Credits

 Review the epidemiological Principles that influence decision-making in healthcare organizations.
 Define strategies for applying population health principles to community forecasting, cost effectiveness, and utilization of services.